Ping DaVinci

 FieldValue

-Place the Incode Connector node at the point in your DaVinci flow where identity verification should occur, typically during New User Registration so the Ping Identity user profile is created with verified claims.
+Place the Incode Connector node at the point in your DaVinci flow where identity verification should occur.
+This is typically during new user registration, so the Ping Identity user profile is created with verified claims.

-After a user has been onboarded with Incode, you can use the connector's face authentication capability in subsequent flows to seamlessly confirm the user's real-world identity without requiring another document capture.
+After a user has been onboarded with Incode, you can use the connector's face authentication capability in subsequent flows to verify the user's real-world identity without another document capture.

 Troubleshooting

-Redirect URI mismatch Ensure that the Redirect URI in the Incode OIDC client configuration matches the Redirect URI within the Incode Ping DaVinci connector configuration exactly.
+Confirm that the Redirect URI in the Incode OIDC client configuration exactly matches the Redirect URI within the Incode Ping DaVinci connector configuration.